 Their practice explores speculative fiction, ecologies and belonging through voice and sound art, electronic music (composition and improvisation), moving image, writing and performance.
 They also co-create in mixed reality, installation, podcasts and workshops.

 Most recently, their audio art project ‘Autism and the City: a Sonic Diary’ was featured on BBC Radio 6 following successful co-commission by the BBC, Institute of Contemporary Art (UK) and NTS Radio.

 In 2019 Tate Modern commissioned Rebekah to perform and showcase their long term sonic-visual Despair, Hope and Healing: Three Movements for Climate Justice in response to the Olafur Eliasson exhibit.
 In tandem, Tate Modern’s Uniqlo Lates invited them to discuss the influence of speculative fiction in their work.
 Shape Arts have since selected ‘Despair, Hope and Healing’ for exhibition in the ground-breaking augmented reality app Unfolding Shrines which launched in Spring 2021.

-Rebekah’s solo and collaborative works have been showcased by BBC Radio 1, Tate Britain and Tate Modern, Frieze London, Barbican Centre, Adam Mickiewicz Institute (Poland), Diametre Gallery (Paris), New Art Exchange (Nottingham), FACT (Liverpool) and London’s Serpentine Galleries among others.
+Rebekah’s solo and collaborative works have been showcased at BBC Radio 1, BBC Radio 6, Tate Modern and Tate Britain, Frieze London, Barbican Centre, Adam Mickiewicz Institute (Poland), Diametre Gallery (Paris), New Art Exchange (Nottingham), Four Four Gallery (Nottingham), FACT (Liverpool) and London’s Serpentine Galleries among others.

 Rebekah Ubuntu identifies as Black, queer, genderqueer and disabled.
-Intersectional queer and transfeminist theories, perspectives, practices and langauges are central components of their praxis and research.
+Intersectional queer, transfeminist, disability and climate justice perspectives, practices and languages are central components of their praxis and research.